WalletWasabi/WasabiDoc/docs/using-wasabi/LockScreen.md

 # Lock Screen

-The `Lock Screen` feature allows you to lock your Wasabi wallet from being viewed or used while it is running, and then unlock it at any time with a user-specified PIN.
+The `Lock Screen` feature allows you to lock your Wasabi Wallet from being viewed or used while it is running, and then unlock it at any time with a user-specified PIN.

 [[toc]]